andyruddh/andyruddh.github.io/_pages/research.md

 ##### _Generating explainable temporal logic graphs from human data_

-Understanding and evaluating the human demonstrations and learned robot behaviors plays a critical role in optimizing the control policies for robots, without which, a robot may infer incorrect reward functions that lead to undesirable or unsafe control policies.
-The prior LfD-STL required the demonstrators to explicitly specify their preferences by ranking the STL specifications.
-The ranked specifications were represented by a directed acyclic graph (DAG) to capture the preferences and dependencies.
-To relax this manual burden, we automatically infer the specification DAG from demonstrations via our novel Performance Graph Learning (PeGLearn).
-PeGLearn facilitates explainability for AI-based systems via a user study on CARLA, a simulated driving environment.
-We also integrate human feedback (annotations) in a robot-assisted surgical domain to model behaviors of surgeons according to their expertise.
-Additional details can be found on the [supplemental document](https://aniruddh-puranic.info/assets/pdf/peglearn_supp.pdf).
+Evaluating human demonstrations is key to learning safe, effective robot policies.
+Prior LfD-STL methods required manual ranking of STL specifications, represented as a DAG.
+To reduce this burden, we introduce Performance Graph Learning (PeGLearn), which automatically infers the DAG from demonstrations.
+PeGLearn enhances explainability, validated via a CARLA driving study, and models surgeon behavior using human feedback in a surgical domain.Additional details can be found on the [supplemental document](https://aniruddh-puranic.info/assets/pdf/peglearn_supp.pdf).

 ##### _Learning (mining) specifications from temporal data_